-A. promote the University's academic policy of encouraging research and scholarship;

-B. serve the public interest by providing an organizational structure and procedures through which inventions that arise in the course of University research may be made available to the public through established channels of commerce;
+- A. promote the University's academic policy of encouraging research and scholarship; - B. serve the public interest by providing an organizational structure and procedures through which inventions that arise in the course of University research may be made available to the public through established channels of commerce;

+1 This policy complies with Federal Regulation pertaining to sponsored research.
+For grants and cooperative agreements, the Public Health Service (PHS) Regulations are set forth in 42 CFR Part 50, subpart F section 50.601 through Section 50.607.
+For contracts, the PHS Regulations are set forth in 42 CFR Subpart 94, section 94.1 through Section 94.3 and Section 50.604 through Section 50.606.
+The National Science Foundation (NSF) Regulations are published in the Federal Register, Volume 60, No. 32, July 11, 1995, pages 35822-35823.
-C. encourage, assist, and provide tangible rewards to members of the University community who make inventions processed under this policy;

-D. establish principles and uniform procedures for determining the rights and obligations of the University, inventors, and research sponsors;

-E. enable the University to retain title to inventions resulting from federally-sponsored research; and

-F. produce funds for further investigation and research and for the overall needs of the University.
+- C. encourage, assist, and provide tangible rewards to members of the University community who make inventions processed under this policy; - D. establish principles and uniform procedures for determining the rights and obligations of the University, inventors, and research sponsors; - E. enable the University to retain title to inventions resulting from federally-sponsored research; and - F. produce funds for further investigation and research and for the overall needs of the University.